Em-Weston/Find-My-Hat-Game/README.md

 ## How to play

 Once node is intalled on your computer, and the files are downloaded, you are ready to play the game:
 * Load the game with this command in the termial: `node /Find-My-Hat-Game/main.js`
+You need to use the file path to the game, which will be unique to your computer.
 * The game field will appear, and the question which way?
 * You are the * character, in the top left hand corner.
 * You need to direct yourself to the ^ hat.
 There will be only one hat on the screen, and it will be in a different location each time.
 * The neutral background ░ is the field.
 * The holes are represented with 0.
 If you land on a hole, you fall down it and the game is over.
 * To direct yourself, when asked enter, `U` for up, `L` for left, `R` for right, `D` for down and `End` to end the game.

 ## Project Status